juliaeworthington/dmdr/README.md

 `devtools::install_github('juliaeworthington/dmdr')`

 ### Tutorials
 A basic tutorial of the available functions is available in the tutorials folder.
+Do not run the tutorial in Google Colab as the `dmd()` function produces erroneous values.
+RStudio and CSEL do not have this issue.

 ### Notes